CodeJudgeBench: Benchmarking LLM-as-a-Judge for Coding Tasks: Results

 \subsection{RQ3: How does prompting impact LLM-as-a-Judge performance?}

 In this research question, we investigate how different prompting strategies affect the performance of LLM-as-a-Judge models.
-Specifically, we conduct two studies: (1) a comparison between point-wise and pair-wise evaluation schemes, and (2) an analysis of how various pre-processing approaches applied to candidate responses influence judging accuracy.
+Specifically, we conduct three studies: (1) a comparison between point-wise and pair-wise evaluation schemes, (2) an analysis of how various pre-processing approaches applied to candidate responses influence judging accuracy, and (3) an assessment of Best-of-N using pair-wise prompting.

-\textbf{Point-wise vs. Pair-wise:} In addition to pair-wise evaluation, point-wise evaluation is another commonly used schema.
+\paragraph{\textbf{Point-wise vs. Pair-wise:}} In addition to pair-wise evaluation, point-wise evaluation is another commonly used schema.
 In the point-wise approach, the LLM-as-a-Judge evaluates each candidate response independently, assigning a score on a scale from 1 to 5.
 The response with the highest score from the candidate pair is then selected as the preferred answer.
 Our experiments on the CodeGen task show that the point-wise approach significantly underperforms compared to the pair-wise approach.
 Further analysis reveals that this discrepancy is primarily due to the frequent occurrence of tied scores between candidates.
 As shown in Tab.~\ref{tab:point-wise-study}, approximately 50\% of point-wise judgments result in ties for various models.
 We attribute this to the absence of direct comparison in the point-wise setting, making it difficult for the model to distinguish between highly similar candidates and resulting in arbitrary or indistinguishable scoring.
 Moreover, since code evaluation is fundamentally a binary classification task, determining whether a solution is correct or not—rather than a subjective, fine-grained assessment.
 As such, the point-wise scheme is less suitable for this context.
 Consequently, we adopt the pair-wise prompting method in our experiments, as it consistently yields superior performance.

-\textbf{Candidate Pre-processing:}
+\paragraph{\textbf{Candidate Pre-processing:}}

 For the code generation task, the primary determinant of response quality is the generated code itself.
 Prior work~\cite{AceCoder} often applies post-processing to raw model outputs before passing them to LLM-as-a-Judge models.
 In this study, we systematically examine three variants of post-processing, as illustrated in Fig.~\ref{fig:response-style}.
 First, we consider the baseline approach with no pre-processing, using the raw model response as input to the judge.
 Second, we extract only the code segments contained within markdown code blocks, omitting any surrounding text.
 Third, we further refine the extracted code by removing all comments, retaining only the executable code.